 A good thing to remember is that beta readers are, in most cases, not your friends or professional editors.
 Many times, reading an entire book takes hours.
 If a person offers to spend time doing that and comment on your work, that’s fantastic.
 Especially if they are doing it for free.
 Just remember: You need them more than they need you.
 So, be reasonable in your expectations.

 For that matter, readers might have exceptionally high expectations of your book.
 So, it’s essential to consider what you send them.
 If your book is still a rough draft, then at least let them know beforehand.
 That gives them the option to decide if they want to read it or not.
 Just keep in mind that a manuscript containing a mess of fonts and riddled with grammatical errors does not bode well for positive feedback, no matter how good the story might be.

 Disregarding set parameters

 You’ve made your expectations and preferred method of communication clear to your readers.
 So, there shouldn't be any problems.
 Right?
 Unfortunately, reality looks a bit different.
 When one of your beta readers ignores your parameters and starts bombarding you with late-night messages, that’s definitely not a sign of positive collaboration.
 On the other hand, pestering your beta readers for additional feedback after they've already commented on your book is also not a good idea.
 Just think about how you would feel if the roles were reversed.

 The silent treatment

 It happens to the best of us.
 People tell you they’re going to beta read for you, but after a couple of emails - radio silence.
 It’s definitely frustrating when they don’t let you know what's going on.
 Especially if you were prepared to fulfill your end of the bargain.
 If this happens to you: Just move on and don't waste your time crying over spilled milk!
 You have no idea what’s happening in other people’s lives.
-As "the good" section already covered, finding additional or replacement beta readers is always an option.
+As already mentioned in "the good" section, finding additional or replacement beta readers is always an option.